petermp79/coding-challenges/README.md

 # codingtests

-This repo keeps track of solutions to coding test problems that a Facebook recruiter suggested me to work on to prepare for Facebook interviews.
+This repo keeps track of solutions to coding test problems that a Facebook recruiter suggested me to work on to prepare for Facebook interviews and many more.
 I hope you will find them useful to you.

 I know coding test is suck and favors people who just gets out of school, but most companies are requiring as a measure of skills.
 Some even religiously believe coding test will help them recruit the best candidates.
 People who were graduating from school prior to 2010 may find coding tests as